[location-weather id="5120"]

 Ideal for All - Growing Opportunities (Therapeutic Gardening and Cooking) Project

-A lived-experience charity with a range of activities linked to the 5-Ways-to-Wellbeing (Connect, Be Active, Learn, Notice, Give) from three Community and Therapeutic Garden sites.
+Ideal For All are a lived-experience charity with a range of activities linked to the 5-Ways-to-Wellbeing (Connect, Be Active, Learn, Notice, Give).
+Delivered from three Community & Therapeutic Garden sites the project will support people in recovery to:

-• Learning how to grow herbs, flowers and food or start your own allotment.
+• Learn how to grow herbs, flowers and food or start their own allotment.

-• Cook what you grow and eat together
+• Cook what they grow and eat together.

-• Join one of our groups run by people in recovery – fishing club, women’s group, cuppa and chat and much more!
+• Join one of their groups run by people in recovery – fishing club, women’s group, cuppa, and chat and much more!

-• Drop-in sessions held 3 times a week
+• Access drop-in sessions held three times a week.

-• The team also have specialists in disability welfare rights and cost of living support, plus get in touch about volunteering opportunities, work experience and help to find employment/ enhance your CV.
+The team also have specialists in disability welfare rights and cost of living support, plus volunteering opportunities, work experience and help to find employment/ enhance CVs.

 Kaleidoscope Logo